 When people suffering from bunions visit a podiatrist, the most common solution offered by the professional is surgery.

 According to podiatrist Ray McClanahan, DPM, “In podiatry school you learn how to treat people's feet, but you don't necessarily learn how to identify the causes of the problems”.
-For that reason, he now works at changing the curriculum to include foot health basics.
+For that reason, he has been trying to help change the curriculum to include foot health basics.

 In his private practice, McClanahan teaches patients natural foot health principles.
 In a recent podcast, he mentioned that only 3% to 5% of the patients who come to see him actually need surgery or orthotics.
 He even cured his own bunions and hammertoes with exercise.
 Dr. McClanahan created a silicone device that corrects bunions, among other things.
 It's called Correct Toes.